cloudflare/cloudflare-docs/content/cloudflare-one/identity/users/session-management.md

 ### HttpOnly

-The HttpOnly flag is a cookie attribute that prevents the cookie from being accessed by any client-side scripts, reducing the likelihood of XSS attacks.
+The HttpOnly flag is a cookie attribute that prevents the cookie from being accessed by any client-side scripts, reducing the likelihood of Cross-Site Scripting (XSS) attacks.
 This flag is enabled by default.

 #### When not to use HttpOnly